 - The below table gives an impression of the image and file sizes for which this feature may be useful.

 |Pathology||Excellent||Image size is approx 50,000*30,000 pixels.
 File size is approx 300Mb|

-|Pathology||Not usable (too small)||Image dimension is approx 600* 400 pixels.
+|Pathology||Not useful (too small)||Image dimension is approx 600* 400 pixels.
 File size is approx 800kb.|

 |Geology||Good||Image size is approx 2000*1300 pixels.
 File size is approx 3.8Mb|

+Instructions are included in the reviewer invitation letter.
 For more information, read the general reviewer instructions.

 For any questions about the this feature, please contact firstname.lastname@example.org